0xSpaceShard/starknet-hardhat-plugin/README.md

 ```
 you can use it by calling `npx hardhat starknet-deploy --starknet-network myNetwork`.

-The `alpha` testnet is available by default, you don't need to specify it.
+The Alpha testnet is available by default, you don't need to specify it.

 ## Test
 To test Starknet contracts with Mocha, use the regular Hardhat `test` task which expects test files in your designated test directory: